 Of course our Christian tradition is to rely on translations.
 As we’ve taken the Gospel to the world, it’s not unreasonable that we’ve left the language work to experts.
 We’ve emphasized making the Bible accessible in our native tongue, rather than asking hearers to learn Hebrew and Greek.
 It’s a wonderful gift to be excused from years of language study before being able to meditate on God’s Word.
 Many of us (especially monolingual Americans, like me) can hardly imagine being asked to learn another language.

 One thing we should realize, though, is that our favorite English Bible version did not float down from heaven on a cloud.
 It’s the product of much scholarly effort, and many decisions by fallible (but prayerful) human beings.
 Many feel that the best way to study the Bible is to read it all alone, without any flawed human input.
-But if you’re reading a major English translation, you’re actually gleaning from the efforts of many interpreters who have worked together to render the Bible in a way you’ll understand.
+But if you’re reading a major English translation, you’re actually gleaning from the efforts of hundreds of interpreters who have worked together to render the Bible in a way you’ll understand.

 If you’re really curious to dig deeper, the answer is to start studying the biblical languages, as Jews have done over the ages, so that you can encounter God’s Word for yourself.